ilikescience/mhs11/src/assets/writing/learning-how-to-see.md

 ![](/images/learning-to-see-orbit-2.jpg)

-Knowing that the moon’s orbit was circular (and not elliptical, as it first appears)  was the key to discovering how gravity works.
+Knowing that the lunar orbit was circular (and not elliptical, as it first appears) was the key to understanding how the moon interacted with the Earth's oceans to create the tides.
 After learning how to see the moon’s orbit, scientists could make accurate forecasts of high and low tide (useful for shipping goods) and create accurate calendars (useful for planning military maneuvers).

 ## How designers see
 These phenomena show the difference between merely seeing things and knowing how to see things.
 There are lots of things that you see every day that you merely see; there are some things you’ve learned how to see.